strimzi/strimzi.github.io/_posts/2025-01-15-moving-data-between-JBOD-disks-using-cruise-control.md

 Now you can use the `approve` annotation to apply the generated proposal.
 If the `strimzi.io/rebalance-auto-approval` annotation is set to `true` in the `KafkaRebalance` resource, the Cluster Operator will approve the proposal automatically.
+For more details, you can refer to our [Strimzi documentation](https://strimzi.io/docs/operators/latest/deploying#con-optimization-proposals-str).

 After the rebalance is complete, we use the `kafka-log-dirs.sh` tool again to verify that the data has been moved.
 ```shell